 How mica is used in high voltage applications

 High voltage applications require a specialised and stable material for insulation.
-High voltages can compromise an entire circuit, as well as the safety of users and/or operators if not properly protected against.
+High voltages can compromise an entire circuit, as well as the safety of users and/or operators if not properly protected against, hence the necessity of suitable high voltage electrical insulation.

 Mica is commonly used in a number of high voltage applications.
 Let’s take a look at why that is and a couple of examples of how it’s used.